 I remember the first time I actually began to saw a sheet of silver in my new little workshop in the garage.
 As the silver dust fell onto my knees I felt an extreme sense of peace, of belonging, of knowing that this is what I was meant to do, and I was finally doing it!
 I opened an Etsy shop in the spring of 2008, and as I began to sell my jewelry I started to acquire more equipment.
 (Though I have never replaced the little buffing wheel that my original benefactor made for me out of a dryer motor).
 Slowly but surely I gathered the necessary materials to continue my craft.
 A chance encounter led to a meeting with a generous woman who sold me basically an entire silver smithing studio starter kit, bench and all, and allowed me to make small monthly payments.

 I joined a local artist co-op in Mancos, and then had my work in galleries in Durango, CO and San Francisco, CA. I also participated in many local farmers markets and art shows.
 Then I opened a studio gallery space in my home, where I also was able to teach classes.
-I now have three separate work spaces- a studio space where I do all of my planning, sawing, stamping, assembling, etc., my original garage space where I solder and do my casting, and an upstairs space where I work with wax for the casting.
+I had three separate work spaces- a studio space for all of my planning, sawing, stamping, assembling, etc., my original garage space where I soldered and did my casting, and an upstairs space where I worked with wax for the casting.

-I have now been a silversmith for about 13 years.
+I recently relocated to the Pacific Northwest and I absolutely love it here.
+And I have now been a silversmith for about 15 years.
 I have been able to be at home with my three daughters, Hazel, June, and Dorothy, while making a living doing what I love.
 I have sold thousands of pieces to people all over the world, and I am just as enthralled with what I do as I was when I started.
 Inspired by my life experiences, travel, music, and the natural world around me, I strive to create meaningful talismans that will empower the wearer, and help them to connect with their authentic selves.
 I share myself as I share my work, in hopes of normalizing some aspects of our lives that can be difficult to talk about, to perhaps help people to feel a little less alone.
 Creating my jewelry and sharing it with the world has been an integral part of my own healing journey as I navigate the peaks and valleys of this life.
 A beautiful online community has grown around my Silver Sparrow Designs, and there are no words to explain how truly grateful I am for all of my amazing customers.
 I’m so happy you have found your way here.

 ~Kristi Smith, Owner, Designer, and Creator of Silver Sparrow Designs